-The owner introduces the product backlog at the start of this meeting, then identifies or reiterates the company’s goals and desired outcomes.
+The owner introduces the product backlog items, then identifies or reiterates the company’s goals and desired outcomes.

-The Scrum master coordinates with the product owner and development team to ensure both teams agree on the work chosen for the sprint.
+The Scrum master and product owner and development team coordinate to ensure both teams agree on the work chosen for the sprint.

 The work that the development team commits to is known as the sprint goal, and the collection of tasks that make up that goal is known as the sprint backlog.

-The meeting usually lasts about two hours for every week the sprint lasts.
-So, a two-week sprint would involve a four-hour planning session before the work commences.
+They usually last about two hours for every week the sprint lasts.
+So, a two-week sprint would involve a four-hour planning session before work commences.

-Also known as the Daily scrum meeting, the Daily stand-up meeting gives the team a chance to review goals and address any obstacles or potential problems that could cause bottlenecks.
+Also known as the daily scrum meeting, the daily standup meeting gives the team a chance to review goals and address any potential bottlenecks.

-As the name suggests, the Daily stand-up happens every day at an agreed-upon time and done standing up.
-Many teams prefer to have the Daily Stand-up at the start of the day, but it can take place anytime during the day as long as the meeting time remains consistent.
+The daily standup happens every day at an agreed-upon time and is done standing up.
+Many teams prefer to have it at the start of the day, but it can take place anytime as long as the meeting time remains consistent.

-The meeting is facilitated by the Scrum Master, who asks the team:
+The meeting is facilitated by the Scrum Master, who asks:

 - What did you complete yesterday?

-The Daily stand-up should be brief, lasting 15 minutes or less.
+The Daily standup should be brief, no longer than 15 minutes.
 The purpose of the meeting is to ensure the goals of the team and the product owner stay aligned, and there isn’t anything hindering the team from reaching their goals.

-These meetings are attended by the scrum master (if there is one) and the development team.
+The scrum master (if there is one) and the development team attend.

 3. Sprint review

-The Sprint review meeting happens at the end of every sprint.
-It’s led by the development team, who presents the work they accomplished during their sprint.
+The sprint review meeting happens at the end of every sprint.
+The development team leads it and presents the work they accomplished during their sprint.

 The aim of the Sprint review isn’t to provide a status update, but rather to showcase the value the project brings to the company.
 As such, it’s important for the work presented during this ceremony to be fully demonstrable, as an additional goal is to get feedback from stakeholders on the user stories done in the sprint.

 4. Sprint retrospective

-The Sprint retrospective is a post-mortem meeting held at the end of a sprint.
-It’s facilitated jointly by the development team and Scrum master (again, if there is one)––sometimes the product owner participates as well.
+The sprint retrospective is held at the end of a sprint.
+The development team and Scrum master (again, if there is one)––sometimes the product owner participate as well.